Social Security: Can I claim retirement benefits off of my ex-spouse's record?

-The Social Security system is filled with complexity - questions ranging from when should I claim to isn't the Social Security system bankrupt to when can I collect my Social Security retirement benefit are kicked around on a regular basis.
+The Social Security system is filled with complexity - questions ranging from when should I claim to isn't the Social Security system bankrupt to when can I collect my Social Security retirement benefit are all complicated on their own.

-So what if you're divorced?
-Thankfully, many rules and strategies remain the same regardless of whether you're married or divorced, albeit with a few caveats.
+But what if you're divorced?
+Fortunately, many rules and strategies remain the same - regardless of whether you're married or divorced - albeit with a few caveats.
 The requirements that need to be satisfied in order to collect off of an ex-spouse's record are as follows:

-- The applicant must not be remarried; if your second marriage ends, either by death, divorce, or annulment, the first ex-spouse's benefit comes back into the picture.
+- The applicant must not be remarried.
+If your second marriage ends, however, either by death, divorce, or annulment, the first ex-spouse's benefit comes back into the picture.

 - The marriage must have lasted at least 10 years.